duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 ```

 ### Review
-The plugin system works like this at the highest level:
+The instant answer system works like this at the highest level:

 * We break the query (search terms) into words.
 This process happens in the background.

 * We see if any of those words are **triggers** (trigger words).
-These are provided by each of the plugins.
-In the example, the trigger word is **chars**.
+These are defined by the developer when creating an instant answer.
+In the example we used above, the trigger word is **chars**.

-* If a Goodie plugin is triggered, we run its **handle** function.
+* If a Goodie is triggered, we run its **handle** function.

-* If the Goodie's handle function outputs an instant answer via a **return** statement, we pass it back to the user.
+* If the Goodie's handle function outputs an instant answer via a **return** statement, we show it to the user as the insant answer.